-In February 2007, the Bosch Institute purchased a brand new state-of-the-art laser scanning confocal microscope from Carl Zeiss Australia – the LSM 510 Meta.
+This microscope was purchased in February 2007.
 Funding for this microscope was supported by an NHMRC Equipment grant 2006, a University of Sydney Large Equipment grant 2007, RIBG funding and also the Rebecca L. Cooper Medical Research Foundation.

 - EC Plan-Neofluar 2.5x/ NA 0.075 M27/ WD 9.5mm

 - Plan-Apochromat 10x/ NA 0.45 M27/ WD 2mm

 - EC Plan-Neofluar 40x/ NA 0.75 M27/ WD 0.71mm

 - Plan-Apochromat 63x/ NA 1.40 Oil DIC M27/ WD 0.19mm

 - Plan-Apochromat 100x/ NA 1.40 Oil DIC M27/ WD 0.17mm